Murder-accused Rena Joyce will take the stand at trial

 The Courts granted Berry a protection order against Joyce but that did not keep them apart.

-Soon after police attended a callout to the house and found Berry with his t-shirt "ripped and hanging off him", bloodied tissues nearby, broken plates and smashed glass from the oven door".
+Soon after, police attended a callout to the house and found Berry with his T-shirt "ripped and hanging off him", bloodied tissues nearby, broken plates and smashed glass from the oven door".

 When Joyce reported Berry had assaulted her - which he was convicted for after pleading guilty - he said he punched her but "it was in self-defence".